 You’ve heard the old saying, “Do what you love and you’ll never work a day in your life.”
 In many ways, this saying is true.
 If you’re passionate about what you do and you’re putting your focus and energy into it, you won’t feel like you’re working.
-On the other hand, many people use this ideology as an excuse.
+Yet many people use this ideology as an excuse.
 Why put time and effort into something if you don’t love it?

 As Tony Robbins says, “Change is automatic, but progress is not.
 If you want to make progress, you need a plan, a strategy and ongoing habits to get the results you want.”
 We’ll break down these components and discuss how they’re necessary if you want to do what you love and love what you do.

-Doing what you love for a living is about spending the majority of your time practicing and acting on your strengths.
-This isn’t just a recipe for increasing your passion for business, either – when potential customers see how passionate you are, they’re more likely to catch on, which dramatically increases your probability of success.
+Creating a career where you do what you love for a living is about spending the majority of your time practicing and acting on your strengths.
+This isn’t just a recipe for increasing your passion for business, either – when potential customers see how passionate you are, they’re more likely to catch on, which dramatically increases your probability of business success.

 The next step in developing a career in which you love what you do is in thinking clearly about your purpose.
 What empowers you?
 What do you wish you could wake up and do every day?
-These answers should fall in line with what your strengths are.
-For some people, it’s helping others.
+These answers must fall in line with what your strengths are.
+For some people, the ability to do what you love means helping others.
 For a different person, it’s expressing their thoughts and feelings creatively.
 Others value travel or spending time with their family.
 Once you’ve really thought about what living an extraordinary life looks like for you, consider how you’ll achieve it.

 Unless you’re born into money, you’re going to have to work to be able to do what you love.
 Start with a plan – or better yet, a Massive Action Plan.
 How can you achieve your true purpose through work?
 How can you combine that interest with a real-world career?
 Plan how you can make your vision a reality.

-- Find a mentor: Whether it’s someone you know in real life who has achieved massive success or someone you haven’t met in person but greatly admire, find out how they found success.
-How is it that they’re able to do what you love?
-How can you model the path they took and adjust it to meet your own specific circumstances?
+Whether it’s someone you know in real life who has achieved massive success or someone you haven’t met in person but greatly admire, find out how they found success.
+Ask them what steps they took to discover how to do what they love, then ask yourself how you can model the path they took with adjustments to meet your own specific circumstances.
 Almost every successful business person – including Tony – has been coached by mentors throughout their careers.

-- Continue innovating: When you’re working toward your goal of doing what you love for a living, you will encounter setbacks and failure – that’s inevitable.
+When you’re working toward your goal of having a career where you do what you love, you will encounter setbacks and failure – that’s inevitable.
 The key is to turn those setbacks into successes by focusing on constant and strategic innovation.
 How can you refine your approach?
 How can you change what you’re doing to more swiftly meet your goal?

 It may take a while for you to do what you love at work and earn a living at it, so you need to make sure you’re developing sustainable habits during the process.
 This includes professional habits, like becoming a great networker and regularly attending seminars to better your skills, and personal ones, like ensuring you’re taking enough time off to do what you love outside of work, like listening to entertaining podcasts and spending time with your kids.
 When practiced regularly over time, these habits will sustain you even when things get tough.
 As your professional journey progresses, you can always fall back on these learned and cultivated skills.

 No matter how much passion for business you develop, there will still be tasks you don’t fully enjoy and days when you question your business model.
 What keeps you going during times like these and helps you continue to love what you do?
-Jay suggests that it’s a simple matter of falling in love with your clients.
+Jay suggests that building a career where you do what you love is a matter of falling in love with your clients.
 When you take the focus off your products and services and put it on how your business affects the lives of those you serve, you can love what you do even during the most mundane tasks.
 Jay states you need to lose the drive to make your company the “biggest” or “most popular” and instead be passionate about the impact you have on your clients’ lives.
 Make each contact you have with customers a chance to learn more about their values, hopes and dreams and become their trusted advisor for how to get what they want.
 When you realize your customer’s life is your business life, you understand that falling in love with them ignites your passion for business.